-Our Early Reading Leader is Miss Wild
+Our Early Reading Leader is Mrs Wild

 Hendal Primary School has embarked upon a Rapid Improvement Journey with Phonics and with the way in which we teach early reading.